 At the time of application, students indicate an intended concentration.
 The student’s record is reviewed by representatives of the appropriate school and the associate dean to identify any pre-requisite and/or co-requisite courses needed for that concentration.
 If a student should later decide to switch to a different concentration, the student must resubmit an application form.
 The appropriate school director or his/her designee responsible for the new concentration area will review that form as well as the student’s academic record and determine whether the student is qualified for the new concentration.
 If so, the director/designee may identify additional courses needed to ensure the student is prepared for a career in the concentration area.

-Minimum requirements normally include a 3.0 (4.0 system) grade point average in undergraduate studies and scores at or above the 50th percentile in verbal, quantitative, and analytical aptitude on the Graduate Record Examination (GRE).
+Minimum requirements normally include a 3.0 (4.0 system) grade point average in undergraduate studies.
+Graduate Record Examination (GRE) scores are optional.
 For students whose native language is not English and who have not earned an earlier degree at an English-language college or university, the Test of English as a Foreign Language (TOEFL) is required.
 The score must not be older than two years.

 Please note that the above information pertains to the college-wide master's degree in communication and information.
 Contact the School of Information Sciences for information about admissions into master's in information sciences program.